14 Migraine Prodrome Symptoms

 Aphasia - difficulty with words

 A common migraine symptom that can begin during migraine prodrome is aphasia - loss or impairment of the power to use or comprehend words.
 This makes reading and speaking difficult.
-An example of aphasia during a migraine attack was televised in 2011 when reporter Serene Branson experiences a migraine with aura while reporting from the Grammy Awards.

 Feelings of depression often occur during the migraine prodrome, even among migraineurs who have no history of mood disorders.
 This is because levels of neurotransmitters such as serotonin and norepinephrine are affected by the migrainous process in the brain.

 Unfortunately, irritability is often one of the first symptoms of the migraine prodrome.
 As if migraines weren't difficult enough, this makes life harder for migraineurs and those who are close to them.
 This irritability also often leaves migraineurs feeling guilty.

 Problems concentrating can be a symptom of the migraine prodrome and present huge obstacles for migraineurs.
 Not only is this symptom annoying, it can be dangerous if migraineurs are driving or operating machinery or equipment.

 Migraine prodrome symptoms can include fatigue.
 This fatigue is far beyond feeling tired.
 This fatigue is weariness and exhaustion to the point where the migraineur may feel nearly unable to respond to anything.